 Home prices breach peak levels

-May’s 5.6% year-over-year gain in home prices has put the FHFA (Federal Housing Finance Agency) House Price Index at about 4% above its April 2007 level.
-Strangely, the financial press has largely ignored what has happened to this index.
-The press tends to focus on Case-Shiller, which is still below 2007 levels.
+April’s 5.9% year-over-year gain in home prices has put the FHFA (Federal Housing Finance Agency) House Price Index at about 3% above its April 2007 level.
+Strangely, the financial press largely ignored this event.

 While most indexes show the housing market bottoming out around February 2012, the FHFA House Price Index shows it bottoming out around May 2011.
 Distressed sales may have dominated at the end of 2011, pushing the other indexes lower.

 According to most indicators, real estate prices should be flattening because wages haven’t been keeping up.
 Although home prices have historically correlated tightly with incomes, that relationship became unmoored with the Fed’s extraordinary easing, which started in the late 1990s.

 While incomes aren’t rising, scarcity is pushing up prices.
 The median-home price-to-median-income ratio is 4.2x, which is much higher than its historical range of 3.2x–3.6x.
 That ratio peaked at 4.9x at the height of the bubble.